F-sorce/epci-oil-and-gas-rag/readme.md

 ```

-6. Create .env file in directory and add API keys to .env file
+6. Create .env file in directory

 - Add the API keys for Pinecone and OpenAI to the .env file